cakephp-fr/recaptcha/README.md

 ## Plugin's Objective ##

-This plugin adds functionnalities to use Google Recaptcha in CakePHP projects.
+This plugin adds functionalities to use the new Google reCAPTCHA in CakePHP projects.

 ## Requirements ##

-- PHP 5.4.16
+- PHP >= 5.4.16
 - [CakePHP 3.x](http://book.cakephp.org/3.0/en/index.html)

 ## Installation ##